-These grants are intended to support activities or projects of Delta Phi Alpha local chapters promoting German language, culture, and civilization.
+Delta Phi Alpha has financially supported activities or projects of local chapters promoting German language, culture, and civilization.

 The University of Texas at Arlington: A German Symposium entitled “What can you do with German?” was held by the Theta Pi chapter on March 5, with an attendance upwards of 100 people, followed by a luncheon.
 Speakers addressed such topics as the importance of a skill and a language in the international workforce; the Congress-Bundestag exchange program; the importance of the cultural role of German musicians and authors in the world; the sister-city relationship between Arlington and Bad Königshofen; and the need for second-language skills for those planning on graduate school.
 Prof. Lana Rings is the chapter adviser.